 - By default, when you check out a revision, Version Manager locks the revision and provides you with a writable copy of the workfile. - You can check out a file by selecting Actions | Check Out, but Version Manager only launches the file in an editor if you view or edit the file (double-click the versioned file in the File pane or select View or Edit from the Edit menu or context menu).

-For more Refer to "Checking Out Revisions" in the Serena PVCS Version Manager User's Guide. information
+Refer to "Checking Out Revisions" in the User's Guide.